- Climbing Expeditions

 - Emphasis is placed on providing the best food of any expedition

 - Stylish accommodation in Mendoza to enjoy the wine capitol of Argentina

-- New for 2013-2014 Season.
-Our expeditions will utilize 3 camps on the mountain and complete a traverse of Aconcagua.
+- Our expeditions will utilize 3 camps on Aconcagua.
 Our recent experience shows that adding a third, higher camp will greatly increase the summit chances for all climbers.

-We will use the Ameghino/Upper Guanacos route variation which includes a high camp 3 at the Piedras Blancas (19,500 ft., 5943m).
-After joining the normal route and reaching the summit, our team will return to high camp for rest before descending the normal route into the Plaze de Mulas Base Camp on the opposite side of Aconcagua.
+We will use the normal route variation which includes a high camp 3 at the Piedras Blancas (19,500 ft., 5943m).
+After joining the normal route and reaching the summit, our team will return to high camp for rest before descending the normal route into the Plaze de Mulas Base Camp.

 Aconcagua offers mountaineers and fit adventurers the chance to climb on a big mountain expedition in a relatively short period of time.
 We climb a (non technical) route allowing climbers to gain high altitude experience on a route which can be relatively safe from objective dangers.
 Climbers can concentrate on testing their own high altitude ability and many will use this climb as a stepping stone to additional mountain objectives.

 Mountain Professionals is in a strategic position to offer over 12 years of experience leading expeditions to the summit of Aconcagua.
 Our senior guides have lived and worked in Argentina for many years and have developed an all around fantastic trip to climb Aconcagua.
 From our very comfortable hotels to the private transports and superb base camp meals, we have fine tuned each and every detail along the way for a seamless experience.